Skip to main content

 Reference: Parameter transformations

 By default, Prisma generates types that supports the whole suite of usecases one might have on a CRUD operation such as allowing creation of objects of related types in a single operation.
-We don't always want this and in our case, we want to prevent users from being able to create buckets, which are protected, through the create_idea materializer which's public.
+We don't always want this and in our case, we want to prevent users from being able to create buckets, which are protected, through the create_idea function which's public.
 We can use the reduce method to modify the input types of functions.

 mutation CIdea {